Logging in

 If you have forgotten your password, please use the password reset tool available within the ‘can’t access your account’ section on each login screen.

-If you need to change your password manually, please speak to your Library IT Adviser’s based in each campus library (a valid UCA student ID card MUST be presented if you require a new password).
+If you need to change your password manually, please speak to an IT Adviser based in each campus library (a valid UCA student ID card MUST be presented if you require a new password).
 Passwords cannot be changed over email.

 • Why can’t I log into my UCA account?